What is Testicular Cancer?

 - Around 47% of men diagnosed will be under the age of 35

-- If caught at any stage 98% of men will be alive 10 years after treatment
+- 98% of men will be alive 10 years after treatment

 - Around 60 young men will die of testicular cancer each year.

 For more information on testicular cancer please click on the video link below.

 Unlike many cancers, there are few known strong risk factors for testicular cancer.
 While most of these cancers occur in unsuspecting individuals, some risk factors can be traced in a minority of cases.